CaffeineViking/vim-glsl/readme.md

 # vim-glsl

-This plugin provides Vim syntax highlighting for the OpenGL Shading Language (GLSL) along with the `GL_KHR_vulkan_glsl` Vulkan syntax.
-It also adds support for `#include` directives, since those are also available in `glslc`.
-It also includes missing keywords and features which were "forgotten" in tikhomirov's fork, like the `subroutine`, `component` and `sampler` keywords.
+This plugin provides Vim syntax highlighting for the OpenGL Shading Language (GLSL) along with the `GL_KHR_vulkan_glsl` extension for Vulkan.
+It also highlights `#include` directives, which are widely used (even if it's non-standard), and are supports the syntax-flavour found in `glslc` and `shaderc`.
+It also includes many missing keywords which were "forgotten" in tikhomirov's original version, like the `subroutine` and `component` keywords available in GLSL 4.6.

-If you find any missing keywords, please open a GitHub issue or create a PR and I'll get to work.
+If you find anything missing, please open a GitHub issue or create a PR and I'll get to work.

-It adds syntax highlighting for files with extensions from [glslang](https://github.com/KhronosGroup/glslang): `.glsl`, `.vert`, `.tesc`, `.tese`, `.geom`, `.frag`, and `.comp`.
+It applies syntax highlighting to the [glslang](https://github.com/KhronosGroup/glslang) file extensions: `.glsl`, `.vert`, `.tesc`, `.tese`, `.geom`, `.frag`, and `.comp`.

 If you want to support highlighting in files with other extensions (e.g. `.vs` or `.fs`) you can do so by using [autocommand](http://vimdoc.sourceforge.net/htmldoc/autocmd.html#:autocmd):